youngeri/sfari_mito_calling/README.md

 ## Merging single sample variant calls
-Currently in development.
-The follow gnomAD hail code will be adapted for the SFARI project.
-* `./hail/annotate_coverage.py` - used to create a multi-sample coverage file to fill details of reference sites on sample merge.
+The hail scripts used for gnomAD mitochondrial calling pipeline was modified.
+This is done in two stages:

+### 1. Creating a Hail matrix table for coverage
+The single sample vcf produced by the above WDL pipeline only shows variant sites.
+This becomes a challenge when merging vcfs where one sample has a variant and the other does not.
+This is typically solved by GATK by using gVCF files with the concept of reference blocks.
+This pipeline uses per base coverage (generated above) to fill in missing information, that is the coverage of a homoplasmic reference site on samples that do not contain a variant at that site.

+This step prepares the reference sample by using the follow script.
+`./hail/annotate_coverage.py`

-* `./hail/combine_vcfs.py` - Merges single sample vcf files into a single multi-sample vcf.
+### 2. Merging and filtering single sample vcf files
+The following script takes the per base coverage of each sample as a Hail matrix table and other filtering parameters to perform the merging.
+`./hail/combine_vcfs.py`

+The final output files are a Hail matrix table and compressed vcf file.

 ## Additional annotation for import into Elastic search database
 Currently in development.
 The follow gnomAD hail code will be adapted for the SFARI project.